rilldata/rill/docs/docs/explore/share-url.md

 As expected, when opening the public URL, the user can view the dashboard.
 Like a logged-in user, they are able to navigate with the dashboard and do any drilling they need.
 Unlike a logged in user, they are not able to make any changes to the filter that you set.

 ### How to manage public URLs via the CLI
- >share-url will change to public-url soon
+ > Starting from v.0.48, share-url will be rebranded to public-url
 ```
 rill share-url
 Manage shareable URLs